As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 If an indoor plant needs more light than any of your windows provide, you’ll have to get a grow light.
+After all, it’s one of the essentials for indoor gardening.
 But at what cost?
 Many don’t run cheap.

 Can you use regular LED lights for grow lights?
 Yes, but not just any will do.
 In this article, I’ll explain the benefits of LEDs, the importance of PAR and PPFD, several lighting terms, and some grow light misconceptions.

 Out of incandescent, fluorescent, and LED lights, LED lights shine for their low heat emission, energy efficiency, and long-term cost-effectiveness.